-Professor Hilary Lappin-Scott graduated from the University of Warwick (BSc and PhD) and then held Post-doctoral Fellowships in the UK and Canada before her appointment as Lecturer in Microbiology at the University of Exeter in 1990.
+Professor Hilary Lappin-Scott (OBE) graduated from the University of Warwick (BSc and PhD) and then held Post-doctoral Fellowships in the UK and Canada before her appointment as Lecturer in Microbiology at the University of Exeter in 1990.
 Hilary was awarded a Personal Chair in Microbiology in 1999.
 Her research group works on unravelling the complexities within microbial biofilm communities and has resulted in the publication of over 200 scientific papers in Microbial Ecology and the successful training of 50 PhD students to completion, many of whom have senior academic or senior posts in multi-national businesses.
 During her 20 years at the University of Exeter Professor Lappin-Scott was Head of Biosciences prior to becoming Dean of the Postgraduate Faculty and her duties included improving all aspects of the postgraduate student experience across all three campuses and establishing a prominent research environment within the newly formed Peninsula Medical School.

 Hilary was elected President of the Society for Microbiology Society (2009-2012) and was President of the International Society for Microbial Ecology (2006-2010).
 She is a member of the International Board of the American Society of Microbiology.
 She co-founded the “ISME Journal” with the Nature Publishing Group, internationally acknowledged to be the leading journal in Microbial Ecology.
 Prof Lappin-Scott is a Fellow of the American Academy of Microbiology, the Royal Society of Biology and the European Academy of Microbiology.
-Professor Lappin-Scott is a Trustee of The Daphne Jackson Trust, Alacrity Trust and appointed by Welsh Government as part of the Wales wide participation in improving entrepreneurship and is Deputy Chair of the Port Talbot Waterfront Enterprise Zone.
+Professor Lappin-Scott is a Trustee of The Daphne Jackson Trust, The Alacrity Trust and appointed by Welsh Government as part of the Wales wide participation in improving entrepreneurship and was the Deputy Chair of the Port Talbot Waterfront Enterprise Zone.

 As Vice-President of FEMS Professor Lappin-Scott recently commented for International Women's Day about the current situation of women in STEM, what can be done to support them and advice for today's early career researchers - read the full article here - International Women's Day with Prof Hilary Lappin-Scott.